zemogle/pyOculus/README.md

 - A Raspberry Pi
 - Need to install [INDI server](http://indilib.org/download/category/6-raspberry-pi.html) for Raspberry Pi.
 - Install Swig via `sudo apt-get install swig` you may need to do `sudo apt-get install -f` to get the dependencies
-- You may need to install `cmake` with `sudo apt-get install cmake` before the next step
 - You may also need to install python dev using `sudo apt-get install python-dev`
 - I recommend doing this inside a `virtualenv` or a `conda` environment, to prevent funny stuff with permissions.
 - Install the [PyINDI client] by doing
 ```bash
 pip3 install pyindi-client
 ```
+- Note: This code now uses Python 3.
+If you need a code using Python 2, [use the V1.0 release](https://github.com/zemogle/pyOculus/archive/v1.0.zip).

 You should already have `python` and `git` if you are using Raspbian.